FOUNDINPD/foundin_qtl/README.md

 3. Run the <i>cis</i>-interaction-QTL for the bulk modalities using the DA neuron fraction, NEEDS to be done

 ### Post processing of <i>cis</i>-QTL results
-1. Compare <i>cis</i>-QTL between differentiation days for each modality;
+1. Compare <i>cis</i>-QTL between differentiation days for each modality; analyses/compare_day_qtl_results.ipynb.
+This notebook can be run for all modalities with multi-day data using Papermill; analyses/pm_run_compare_day_qtl.ipynb
-2. Scan <i>cis</i>-QTL results for intersection with Parksinson's disease risk for each differentiation day and modality
+2. Scan <i>cis</i>-QTL results for intersection with Parksinson's disease risk for each differentiation day and modality; analyses/qtl_scan_risk.ipynb.
+This notebook can be run for all iterations of day and modalities with Papermill; analyses/pm_run_qtl_scan_risk.ipynb
-3. Colocalization analysis between Parksinson's disease risk and each differentiation day and modality <i>cis</i>-QTL results
+3. Colocalization analysis between Parksinson's disease risk and each differentiation day and modality <i>cis</i>-QTL results; analyses/colocalization.ipynb.
+This notebook can be run for all iterations of day and modalities with Papermill; analyses/pm_run_colocalization.ipynb
-4. Visual colocalization results
+4. Visual colocalization results; figures/colocalization_results_heatmap.ipynb
-    - includes Bryois et al single-cell eQTL from cortex cell types
+    - includes Bryois et al single-cell eQTL from cortex cell types; analyses/coloc_bryois_brain_eqtl_results.ipynb
-    - includes the meta-eQTL results of DA neurons and (p)bulk RNA
+    - includes the meta-eQTL results of DA neurons and (p)bulk RNA (see below)

 ### Meta SCRN <i>cis</i>-eQTL analysis for FOUNDIN-PD (day 65) and Jerber et. al. HIPSCI (day 52) DA neuron single-cell <i>cis</i>-eQTL results
-1. Prepare summary-stats for inclusion in meta-analysis
+1. Prepare summary-stats for inclusion in meta-analysis and run; analyses/meta_qtl.ipynb
-2. meta-analysis
-3. Colocalization analysis between Parksinson's disease risk and final differentiation day(s) DA neuron <i>cis</i>-QTL results
+2. Colocalization analysis between Parksinson's disease risk and final differentiation day(s) DA neuron <i>cis</i>-QTL results; analyses/coloc_meta_eqtl_results.ipynb
     - also meta-analysis of FOUNDIN-PD da65 RNAB and HipSci D52 pseudobulk eQTL results